martinkoschel/rtlsdr-airband-install-script/README.md

 # Airband-Listener Install Script
 Install script for a Raspberry-Pi + RTLSDR -based device to serve airband radio on a network.

-## Acknowledgements
-The present script installs the excellent RTLSDR-Airband from Charlie-Foxtrot https://github.com/charlie-foxtrot/RTLSDR-Airband, activates the Icecast2 server, and makes basic configurations.
+The present script installs RTLSDR-Airband, activates the Icecast2 server, and makes basic configurations.

+I have created the script for these two reasons:

+a.
+Create a record of how I reached a working configuration.

+b.
+Be able to replicate the setup quickly.

+# Acknowledgements
+The excellent RTLSDR-Airband is from Charlie-Foxtrot https://github.com/charlie-foxtrot/RTLSDR-Airband.
+I am not the author of, nor a contributor to, RTLSDR-Airband.

 # Instructions